rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  As a Whoop user, I've experienced the health benefits
 *  of their technology firsthand for sleep tracking,
 *  for monitoring other features of my physiology,
-*  and for giving me a lot of feedback
+*  and for giving me a lot of feedback about metrics
-*  about metrics within my brain and body
-*  that tell me how hard I should train or not train,
+*  within my brain and body that tell me how hard I should train
-*  and basically point to the things that I'm doing correctly
+*  or not train and basically point to the things
-*  and incorrectly in my daily life
+*  that I'm doing correctly and incorrectly in my daily life
 *  that I can adjust using protocols,
 *  some of which are actually within the Whoop app.
-*  Given that many of us have goals
+*  Given that many of us have goals such as improving our sleep,
-*  such as improving our sleep, building better habits,
+*  building better habits,
 *  or just focusing more on our overall health,
 *  Whoop is one of the tools that can really help you
 *  get personalized data, recommendations, and coaching